-The checkmark in the drop-down indicates which payload is active ✓ Payload.
-The active Payload can be changed using the ✓ Set Now button.
+The checkmark in the drop-down indicates which payload is active .
+The active Payload can be changed using the .

 Default Payload

 The default Payload is set as the active Payload before the program starts.

 - Select the desired Payload and tap Set as default to set a Payload as the default.